List of World Heritage Sites in Norway

 Norway's first two sites, Urnes Stave Church and Bryggen, were inscribed on the list at the 3rd session of the World Heritage Committee, held in Cairo and Luxor, Egypt in 1979.
 The latest inscription, the Rjukan–Notodden Industrial Heritage Site, was added to the list in 2015.
-In addition to its World Heritage Sites, Norway also maintains five properties on its tentative list, three of which are transnational nominations.
+In addition to its World Heritage Sites, Norway also maintains six properties on its tentative list, three of which are transnational nominations.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.

 Tentative list

 In addition to sites inscribed on the World Heritage List, member states can maintain a list of tentative sites that they may consider for nomination.
 Nominations for the World Heritage List are only accepted if the site was previously listed on the tentative list.
-As of 2019, Norway lists five properties on its tentative list.
+As of 2025, Norway lists six properties on its tentative list.